-Electronic and digital copies from our collections can be requested for research purposes.
-If materials in the collections are not yet in the digital repository you can order copies; please refer to our Reproduction policies.
+If materials in the collections are not yet in the digital repository you can order electronic and digital copies for research purposes; refer to our Reproduction policies for more information and fill out our Reproduction Request form.
 Please be as specific as possible in citing the materials for which you want copies.
+We do not provide prints of photographs or paper photocopies.

 If you have questions about how to find and search our collections, contact our research services staff at firstname.lastname@example.org.